Attorney for Cases in Pennsylvania Courts of Appeals

 An appeal is filed after a criminal defendant loses their initial trial.
 There are numerous grounds on which a defendant may appeal; however, an appeal is not a new trial.
 Instead, an appeal is where a new court examines the lower trial court’s record of your case and looks for legal errors.
 Legal errors are different than issues of facts.
 Things like new evidence or arguments about evidence and the facts of your case will not be heard.
 It is not the job of an appeals court to determine if you are actually guilty or innocent.
 It is the court’s job to determine whether the path which led the court to the guilty verdict was legal and proper.

 The types of legal errors the court will look for will depend on the nature of your appeal.
-Suppose you file an appeal on the grounds that your attorney at your first trial was incompetent and failed to provide adequate representation.
+Suppose you file an appeal on the grounds that your attorney at your first jury trial was incompetent and failed to provide adequate representation.
 In that case, the court will look for evidence of ineffective assistance of counsel.
 However, suppose you file an appeal because you think the judge’s jury instructions were incorrect or inappropriate.
 In that case, the court will focus on the judge’s instructions and whether or not those instructions conformed to legal standards and requirements.

 The court will not be looking for all possible legal errors.
 You must include all the legal mistakes you think occurred at your trial because the appellate court will not go hunting for errors that you did not bring up yourself.
 Contact our attorney for cases in Pennsylvania courts of appeal to figure out what grounds you have for appeal and how to file.